mmcgrana/textmate-clojure/README.md

 # textmate-clojure

-A dead-simple TextMate bundle for Clojure: syntax highlighting only.
+A TextMate bundle providing syntax highlighting for Clojure.

-Based on a previous bundle by [`stephenroller`](github.com/stephenroller/clojure-tmbundle).
+Based on a previous Clojure bundle by [`stephenroller`](http://github.com/stephenroller/clojure-tmbundle).

 Install with: